utahplt/ifT-benchmark/README.md

 ## More Examples

 [EXAMPLES.md](./EXAMPLES.md) contains more examples that are not included in the benchmark items.
 Those are real-world-like examples showing the use of type narrowing in various contexts.
-For more details, see [EXAMPLES.md](./EXAMPLES.md).
+For more details about the examples, see [EXAMPLES.md](./EXAMPLES.md).
+For more details about the results, see the README.md file in the respective typechecker directories.
 The results of these examples are demonstrated below.

 | Benchmark | Typed Racket | TypeScript | Flow | mypy | Pyright |
 | filter    | O            | O          | O    | O    | O       |